 - 8. Section 70 of the RA 1977 sets out the factors to be considered when determining a fair rent.
 In particular we are required to have regard to the age, character, locality and state of repair of the property. - 9.
-At the same time, s.70 requires us to disregard: - The personal circumstances of the parties; (we draw Mr Tomos's attention to this because the law constrains us from considering the individual's circumstances and affordability.) - Any disrepair or other defect attributable to a failure by the tenant under the terms of the tenancy; and - Any improvements carried out by the tenant, other than as required under the tenancy. - 10.
+At the same time, s.70 requires us to disregard: - The personal circumstances of the parties; - Any disrepair or other defect attributable to a failure by the tenant under the terms of the tenancy; and

+- Any improvements carried out by the tenant, other than as required under the tenancy. - 10.
 We must also assume that the number of people seeking to become tenants of similar properties in the area on terms identical to the Respondent's tenancy (save as to rent) is not substantially greater than the number of such properties which are available to rent on such terms.
-In other words, we must make certain assumptions regarding scarcity and demand.

-- 11. In addition, further regulation of Rent Act rents is provided by the Rent Acts (Maximum Fair Rent) Order 1999 ('the Maximum Fair Rent Order'), which places a cap on the permissible amount of the increase of a fair rent between one registration and the next.
+In other words, we must make certain assumptions regarding scarcity and demand. - 11.
+In addition, further regulation of Rent Act rents is provided by the Rent Acts (Maximum Fair Rent) Order 1999 ('the Maximum Fair Rent Order'), which places a cap on the permissible amount of the increase of a fair rent between one registration and the next.
 The cap is based upon the amount of increase in the Retail Prices Index between the dates of the two registrations. - 12.
 By virtue of section 72 of the RA 1977, the registration of the rent takes effect from the date when the Committee reached its decision.